-We will couple these microscopic observations with macroscopic studies of the spatial distribution of tyloses and other vascular occlusions, such as plant-derived gels and bacterial aggregates using high resolution microcomputed tomography (microCT).
-This non-destructive method technique uses x-rays to create cross-sections of an object that can be used to recreate a virtual model (3D model).
+In the context of plant cell wall degradation, we are examining the effects that different Xf mutants ( $\Delta engXCA1$ , $\Delta engXCA2$ , egl (all EGases and EGase/expansin hybrid) and pglA (a PG)) have on integrity and carbohydrate composition of grapevine pit membranes in different varieties using both microscopic and immunological techniques coupled with fluorescence (Sun et al., 2011) and/or electron (Sun et al., unpublished) microscopy.
+We are coupling these microscopic observations with macroscopic studies of the spatial distribution of tyloses and other vascular occlusions, such as plant-derived gels and bacterial aggregates using high resolution microcomputed tomography (microCT).
+This non-destructive method technique uses x-rays to create cross-sections of an object that can be used to re-create a virtual model (3D model).
 These experiments will allow us to match degradation of specific host cell wall carbohydrates with spatiotemporal patterns of production of tyloses in 3 dimensions.

-Wild type Xf, $\Delta engXCA1$, $\Delta engXCA2$, and $\Delta pglA$ mutants have been used to inoculate Cabernet Sauvignon and Chardonnay grapevines in the greenhouse.
+Xf wildtype and mutant strains ( $\Delta engXCA1$ , $\Delta engXCA1$ , $\Delta engXCA1$ / $\Delta engXCA2$ , $\Delta pglA$ and $\Delta egl$ ) have been used to inoculate Cabernet Sauvignon and Chardonnay grapevines in the greenhouse.
 PBS-inoculated vines were used as negative controls.
-Each Xf strain was inoculated into 27 plants and PD symptoms were rated each week using the 0-5 PD rating index (Guilhabert and Kirkpatrick, 2005).
+Each Xf strain was inoculated into 27 plants (3 biological replicates with 9 technical replicates each) and PD symptoms were rated each week using the 0-5 PD rating index (Guilhabert and Kirkpatrick, 2005).
 Vine tissue samples are currently being collected for each of the three experiments: stem and petiole tissue for RNAseq, stem tissue for microCT analysis, and stem explants for EM analysis.
-Samples from three biological replications (consisting of three technical replications) per treatment have been collected at two time-points covering early and mid-infection based on the PD rating index (Early infection = 1-2, Mid-infection = 2-3).
+Samples from three biological replications (consisting of three technical replications) per treatment have been collected at two time-points covering early and mid-infection based on the PD rating index (Early infection = 1-2, Mid-infection = 2-3) and are currently being analyzed or awaiting analysis.

-Early time-point samples from Chardonnay were analyzed using scanning electron microscopy to study vascular occlusion, pit membrane integrity and presence/absence of Xf in the xylem tissue after inoculation with Wild type Xf, the PBS negative control, the $\Delta engXCA1$ mutant, or the $\Delta pglA$ mutant.
-Our results indicate that no vascular occlusions have been observed in the vines inoculated with PBS (Fig. 4), wild-type (Temecula 1, Fig. 5A, B) and $\Delta pglA$ (Fig. 7A) Xf, respectively.
-Tyloses were found in very few vessels of the vine inoculated with $\Delta engXCA1$ Xf (Fig. 6A, B), but were at the early developmental stages and did not occlude the vessels where they occurred.
-Xf cells were not observed in all the vines except that inoculated with $\Delta engXCA1$ Xf (Fig. 6D).
+Modifications of different Xf strains on xylem structures of Chardonnay vines--Early time-point samples from Chardonnay were analyzed using scanning electron microscopy to study vascular occlusion, pit membrane integrity and presence/absence of Xf in the xylem tissue after inoculation with wild-type Temecula 1, the PBS negative control, the $\Delta engXCAI$ mutant, or the $\Delta pglA$ mutant.
+Our results indicate that no vascular occlusions have been observed in the vines inoculated with PBS (Fig. 4), wild-type Temecula 1 (Fig. 5A, B) and $\Delta pglA$ (Fig. 7A), respectively at the early time point.
+Tyloses were found in very few vessels of the vine inoculated with $\Delta engXCAI$ (Fig. 6A, B), but were at the early developmental stages and did not occlude the vessels where they occurred.
+Xf cells were not observed in all the vines except that inoculated with $\Delta engXCAI$ (Fig. 6D).
 Vessel-parenchyma pit membranes (PMs) were intact in the vines with the four different inoculums (Figs. 4B and 5C).
-Some broken (degraded) intervessel PMs were observed in the vine inoculated with either wild type (Fig. 5C, D) or $\Delta engXCA1$ Xf (Fig. 6C, D), but were rare or absent in the vine inoculated with either PBS or $\Delta pglA$ Xf (Fig.

-7C).
-EM data is still being collected and analyzed for the remaining Chardonnay early timepoint samples, as well as all of the samples from the Chardonnay middle timepoint and both timepoints from Cabernet Sauvignon.
+Some broken (degraded) intervessel PMs were observed in the vine inoculated with either wild type (Fig. 5C, D) or $\Delta engXCAI$ (Fig. 6C, D), but were rare or absent in the vine inoculated with either PBS or $\Delta pglA$ (Fig. 7C).
+EM data is still being collected and analyzed for the remaining Chardonnay samples from the mid time point and the late time point.